caseywdunn/sharkmer/readme.md

-# sharkmer - a kmer counter and analysis tool
+# sharkmer - a kmer analysis tool

 Functionalities of sharkmer include:

 - Incremental kmer counting.
 This allows you to run kmers on incrementally larger subsets of your data.
 Applications include assessing the robustness of genome size estimates to sequencing depth.
-- in silico PCR.
-This allows you to supply primer pairs and a fastq file, and get a fasta file of the amplicons that would be produced by PCR.
+- *in silico* PCR (sPCR).
+You supply a fastq file of illumina whole genome reads and sequences for primer pairs, and get a fasta file of the amplicons that would be produced by PCR on the genome.
 This is useful for assembling and isolating particular genes from raw genome skimming data.

 There are two components to sharkmer: